stratocraft/stratocraft.dev/docs/manual-azure-deployment-guide.md

-# 🚀 Azure Deployment Guide
+# 🚀 Manual Azure Deployment Guide with Bash scripts

-This guide explains how to deploy [stratocraft.dev](https://stratocraft.dev) to Azure Container Instances using the optimized Docker container.
+This guide explains how to deploy [stratocraft.dev](https://stratocraft.dev) to Azure Container Instances using the optimized Docker container and deployment script(s).

 ## Overview